Traditionally, SUNY Maritime graduates have among the highest starting and mid-career salaries of any college in the nation.

 The application process is competitive and requires an application, a personal essay, and official transcripts.
 The International Transportation Management program also requires two letters of recommendation and a résumé.

-The 55-acre campus is on the shores of the Long Island Sound, 30 minutes from Midtown Manhattan.
+The 55-acre campus is on the shores of the Long Island Sound, 15 miles from midtown Manhattan.

 Are you interested?Yes, connect me!